There may be changes to the information displayed on the tourism facilities and events pages (such as business hours, etc.).

 Kagoshima Airport

-Kagoshima Airport is located about 28km northeast of Kagoshima City atop the Jusanzukabaru plain, which offers views of the Kirishima mountains to the east and Sakura-jima to the south.
+Kagoshima Airport is located about 28km northeast of Kagoshima City atop the Jusanzukabaru plateau, which offers views of the Kirishima mountains to the east and Sakura-jima to the south.
 This provides the perfect location as the gateway to Kagoshima.
 On sunny days, head to the rooftop observation deck to watch all sorts of airplanes take off and land, from turboprops to large jets, all backed by magnificent views of the Kirishima mountains.
 Kagoshima Airport also offers shops selling a huge selection of goods from Kagoshima, including delectable sweets, specialty foods from Kagoshima, and arts and crafts made by local artisans.
 Check out the retro Eames shell chairs in the domestic departures lobby that make the airport chic.

 • Victoria Brewood